pharmpy/pharmpy/docs/plugins.rst

 Overview of a plugin
 ====================

 A plugin is a Python module that exports certain functions.
 These functions will cover the tasks of detection, parsing, code generation and writing of models.
-All functions are not strictly necessesary and some functionality can be left out.
+All functions are not strictly necessary and some functionality can be left out.
 A plugin could for example only support code generation and not parsing of a model file format.
 The functions are the following

 +--------------+---------------------------------------------------+----------------+
 | Name         | Operation                                         | Needed for     |